jimshortz/humidity_monitor/server/README.md

 passed as a single environment variable `CONFIG_PATH`.
 In a local environment this can be whatever.
 In a container, the config file should be mounted read only into the /config directory.

+See `config.json.sample` for a template you can use.

 # Testing locally (without Docker)
 ```